-Healthcare law encompasses a very broad range of laws that pertain to various healthcare providers, such as physicians, dentists, nurses, hospitals, ambulatory surgical centers (ASC), hospices, home health providers, ambulance services, pharmacists, clinical laboratories, and orthotic, prosthetic, and other durable medical equipment suppliers.
-Healthcare law has become a complex field of law that is constantly changing at the state and federal levels.
+Healthcare law encompasses a very broad range of laws that pertain to various healthcare providers, such as physicians, dentists, nurses, hospitals, ambulatory surgical centers (ASCs), hospices, home health providers, ambulance services, pharmacists, clinical laboratories, and orthotic, prosthetic, and other durable medical equipment suppliers.
+Healthcare law has become a complex field that is constantly changing at the state and federal levels.
 It involves legislation as well as regulatory and administrative matters.

 - Health Insurance Portability and Accountability Act (HIPAA).

 - Medicare Law.

 - Ethics in Patient Referrals Act (Stark Law).

 - Program Fraud Civil Remedies Act.